 Duration: October 2013 – September 2018

-AHSRI is one of the collaborating partners in the Centre of Research Excellence in End of Life Care (CRE-ELC).
-The Centre brings together Australia’s leading researchers investigating end of life care issues and continues to support researchers to leverage their extensive clinical, community and policy networks to ensure that new knowledge is translated for use.
-The chief investigators are based at Queensland University of Technology, The University of Queensland, Flinders University and the University of Wollongong.
-Under the academic leadership of Professor Patsy Yates, the funding from the NHMRC has allowed the CRE-ELC to support a group of excellent researchers and students as they develop their skills and careers to become independent researchers, building capacity in Australia’s health research community.
+AHSRI was one of the collaborating partners in the Centre for Research Excellence in End of Life Care (CRE-ELC).
+The Centre brought together Australia’s leading researchers investigating end of life care issues and supported researchers to leverage their extensive clinical, community and policy networks to ensure that new knowledge could be translated for use.
+The Chief Investigators were based at Queensland University of Technology, The University of Queensland, Flinders University and the University of Wollongong.
+Under the academic leadership of Professor Patsy Yates, the funding from the NHMRC allowed the CRE-ELC to support a group of excellent researchers and students as they developed their skills and careers to become independent researchers, building capacity in Australia’s health research community.

 What we did

-The CRE-ELC continued to conduct a number of innovative research projects, for example an evaluation of the use of digital health and technological capability in palliative care and an innovative ‘design thinking’ workshop was developed and conducted focused on transforming end of life care in primary care.
+The CRE-ELC conducted a number of innovative research projects, for example an evaluation of the use of digital health and technological capability in palliative care and an innovative ‘design thinking’ workshop was developed and conducted focused on transforming end of life care in primary care.

-Researchers from the CRE also continued to utilise data from PCOC’s national longitudinal database The aim of the research is to add to the evidence base needed to design effective service models, by examining the relationship between patient outcomes and a range of service (service location, models of care) and patient characteristics (demographics; clinical factors; carer support).
+Researchers from the CRE also utilised data from PCOC’s national longitudinal database.
+The aim of the research was to add to the evidence base needed to design effective service models, by examining the relationship between patient outcomes and a range of service (service location, models of care) and patient characteristics (demographics; clinical factors; carer support).